 The 1930s

-The same year that the relationship was severed, Harley-Davidson released the 61E and the 61EL models, introducing the Knucklehead OHV engine.
-This name is used to describe the shape of the Harley-Davidson engine’s rocker box shape.
+The same year that the relationship was severed, they released the 61E and the 61EL models, introducing the Knucklehead OHV engine.
+This name is used to describe the shape of the engine’s rocker box shape.
 By 1938, the Knucklehead OHV was introduced into the F and the FL, discontinuing the flathead UH and ULH in 1941.

 World War II

 The company would receive two Army-Navy E Awards in 1943 and 1945 for its excellence in production.
-Production of these motorcycles ended after WWII but resumed from 1950 to 1952 during the Korean War.
+Production of these ended after WWII but resumed from 1950 to 1952 during the Korean War.

-Post War Harley-Davidson
+Post War

-Did Harley-Davidson Experience Controversy?
+Did They Experience Controversy?

 Claims of Stock Manipulation

-When demand for Harley-Davidson motorcycles went down in 2003, this led to a drop in stock prices.
+When demand went down in 2003, this led to a drop in stock prices.
 April 2004 listed the price of shares going from over $60 to under $40.
 Before this announcement was made, the retiring CEO Jeffrey Bleustein made a profit of $42 million using his employee stock options.
 This profit triggered a class-action lawsuit against the company by investors claiming that Harley-Davidson intentionally defrauded them.

-Faulty Police Touring Harley-Davidson Models
+Faulty Police Touring Models

 In Raleigh, North Carolina, Officer Charles Paul was killed when he crashed after reporting a high-speed wobble on his motorcycle.
 The California Highway Patrol began testing on the Touring in 2006, and test riders reported that there was a wobble or instability when driving at high speeds on the test track.

-Models and Harley-Davidson Plants
+Models and Plants

 - Touring